atextor/OGIT-wiki/Basic-Concepts.md

+# Basic Concepts

+## What is the Open Graph of IT (OGIT)?

+The goal of the OGIT (Open Graph of IT) Ontology Framework is to build an open semantic representation of all IT and its interactions with business processes and people for providing a foundation for computational evaluation.
+The resulting knowledge graph allows to interconnect various IT entities in the IT Operations and IT Management space.
+While previous approaches like the IBM Common Data Model (CDM) required too much details and did not allow any ambiguity and incorrectness, the Open Graph of IT ontology allows varying levels of detail and can easily consume real world data with all its inaccuracies and redundancies.

+The ontology structure is designed for growth both in depth as well as in breadth.
+It encourages re-use and agreement on best practices but it also leaves room to use data without the need to a priori agree on a common semantics .

+## OGIT’s structure
 This document provides a high-level overview of the core ideas of OGIT.
 For more technical depth, please refer to the [ontology details document](OGIT-ontology-details).